-- his hair will grow in properly,
+- its hair will grow in properly,

 You have been getting steadily bigger this trimester until the tip of the uterus almost touches your ribs and starts to make it harder to breathe.

-By around 35 weeks you should start experiencing Braxton Hick’s contractions.
+By around 35 weeks you should start experiencing Braxton Hicks contractions.
 These are just practice contractions.
 It is your womb limbering up for the real thing, but when you experience them you will have a good idea of what a contraction is going to be like, minus the pain, of course.